Tigers vs. Diamondbacks Player Props Betting Odds

-Player prop bet odds for Corbin Carroll, Zach McKinstry and others are available when the Arizona Diamondbacks visit the Detroit Tigers at Comerica Park on Friday (first pitch at 6:40 PM ET).
+Sportsbooks have set player props for Corbin Carroll, Spencer Torkelson and others when the Arizona Diamondbacks visit the Detroit Tigers at Comerica Park on Saturday at 1:10 PM ET.

 Tigers vs. Diamondbacks Game Info